transentis/bptk_py/README.md

 ## Interactive Plotting
 An important part of modelling is to modify values on-the-fly, interactively with the customer.
 The API call ``bptk.plot_with_widgets`` has this functionality.
-It comes with a field "constants" that contains a list of widget definitions.
+It comes with a field ``constants`` that contains a list of widget definitions.
 Each widget is defined using a tuple.
 The structure is:  ``("widget_type","name.of.constant",start_value,maximum_value)``.
 This allows you to see the results of the simulations instantly without having to re-run the simulation manually.

 Currently, we support two types of widgets to control the process:
 * **sliders**: Sliders allow you to select a value in an interval.
 Use "slider" as ``widget_type``.
 A slider requires ``start_value and maximum_value`` as described above.
 Example: ``("slider",'initialOpenTasks',100.0,1000.0)``

 * **checkbox**: If you want a checkbox, use "checkbox" as ``widget_type``.
 You do not have to supply ``start_value / maximum_value``.
 Example: ``("checkbox","initialStaff")``

 * **timerange**: This will give you a slider in which you can select time ranges within the graph to "zoom in/out" of certain parts of the graph.
 It gives you the power to further look into certain simulation periods.
 It is enough to just add the keyword "timerange" as ``widget_type``.

 If you are using jupyter notebook, interactive plotting should work if you installed ``ipywidgets`` (should be installed as dependency).